Big tech’s credibility crisis: Fake news, fake goods, and fake reviews

 “This is a warning shot across the bow that it is your job [the marketplaces] to police these matters, and if you won’t clean it up the government will,” Peter Navarro, director of the White House National Trade Council, said at the time.

-Fast-forward to 2020, and the Trump administration is set to announce its next steps when it convenes at the National Intellectual Property Rights Coordination Center in Arlington, Virginia later today.
+Fast-forward to 2020, and the Trump administration is set to announce new recommendations when it convenes at the National Intellectual Property Rights Coordination Center in Arlington, Virginia later today.
 Plans will include levying “civil fines and other penalties” against sellers in the U.S., as well as seeking legal remedies that will “explicitly permit the government to seek injunctive relief against third-party marketplaces and other intermediaries dealing in counterfeit merchandise,” according to an official quoted by the Wall Street Journal.

 Both eBay and Amazon have for some time faced criticism for facilitating the promotion of counterfeit goods, with fake fashion accessories and jewelry areas of particular concern.
 Both companies have launched initiatives to demonstrate they’re trying to stop the practice — back in 2017, eBay launched an authentication service with a broad focus on giving “high-end” goods an official stamp of approval prior to sale.
 This feature relies on a network of professional authenticators who take receipt of a seller’s products, validate them, and then sell them directly to the buyer.
 Last year, Amazon launched a program called Project Zero that uses machine learning and other automated tools to help brands take down counterfeit goods on Amazon’s marketplace.

-Last week, Amazon announced it was planning to crack down on counterfeit goods by giving law enforcement more data, such as a merchant’s name and contact information once Amazon has confirmed the seller is indeed hawking fake goods.
+Last week, Amazon announced it was planning to crack down on counterfeit goods by giving law enforcement more data, such as a merchant’s name and contact information, once it has confirmed the seller is indeed hawking fake goods.
 Presumably, this was a response to the Trump administration’s efforts to get marketplaces to adopt tougher measures.

 In review